-PCB thickness, for example, 0.062”, .031” or .100”.
+PCB thickness, for example, 0.062", .031" or .100".
 PCB flammability rating, such as FR4.
 Copper thickness such as one ounce per square inch.
-Plating for exposed Copper such as No-Lead Hot Air Solder Leveling.
+Plating for exposed Copper such as Lead Free Hot Air Solder Leveling.
 Solder mask color such as green.
 Silk screen color such as white.
 Quality specifications for the unpopulated printed circuit board such as IPC-6011 class 2.

 A fiducial is a reference pattern used for alignment purposes during the manufacture and assembly of the printed circuit board.
 It is incorporated into the artwork at the design stage, ensuring correct alignment through all stages of the manufacturing process.
 Typically three 0.06" fiducials are placed on opposite corners of the board.
 If the fiducials are placed on tooling rails, we recommend the fiducials are at least 0.150" from the edge of the board.

 No. We will determine which PCB array will provide you the lowest material and labor costs.